Shivalodhigithub/ecommerce_be/README.md

-This is eccomerce backend code where i created Rest api for autheroziation and authentication and create product and update producte
+This is eccomerce backend code where i created Rest api for autheroziation and authentication and create product and update producte and This is only backend project